 Complete wherein the user receives a single daily digest

-Users have the option to include a personal description and upload a user profile picture which will be displayed for other users in the site to see.
+Users have the option to include a personal description and upload a user profile picture which will be displayed for other users on the site to see.
 While it is not mandatory for users to include this information, experience tells us that it can help create a more personable and friendly environment in Moodle.
-Users also have the option of including their interests, Institution, Department, Phone number, address, as well as various application ID’s such as Skype, AIM, MSN, and Yahoo.
+Users also have the option of including their interests, Institution, Department, Phone number, and address, as well as various application ID’s such as Skype, AIM, MSN, and Yahoo.
 Again, this information is not mandatory but can be provided by instructors for example, in order to be more accessible to help learners.

 Now that you know how to upload users and set up user accounts in Moodle, it’s time to begin uploading and/or creating courses in Moodle!
-Stay tuned or sign-up to have it send directly to you!
+Stay tuned or sign-up to have it sent directly to you!